stevensu1977/AIDataAssistant/README.md

 - macOS 14.0 or later
 - Xcode 15.0 or later
 - AWS Account with Bedrock access
-- A database to query (SQLite or MySQL)
+- A database to query (SQLite, MySQL, or DuckDB)

 ### Installation